 Belize Kriol English

-[spa] Northern and western districts; scattered throughout the country.
-101,000 in Belize (2006).
+[spa] Corozal, Orange Walk, and Cayo districts.
+196,000 in Belize, all users.
+L1 users: 174,000 (Instituto Cervantes 2012).
+L2 users: 22,000 (Instituto Cervantes 2012).
 Status: 3 (Wider communication).
-Alternate Names: Castellano, Español Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Ibero-Romance, West Iberian, Castilian
+Alternate Names: Castellano, Español.
+Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Ibero-Romance, West Iberian, Castilian.
+Comments: Non-indigenous.